Man faces sexual assault charge after incident on a plane

-An FBI agent says Cholewinski touched the arm of a woman next to him, and she pushed his hands away.
-The woman tells the FBI that Cholewinski grabbed her crotch, she pushed his hand away and told him to stop, at which point he said he was sorry.

-The crew moved the woman and her daughter to different seats.
-The American Airlines flight from Charlotte to Salt Lake City made an unscheduled stop in Tulsa, Oklahoma, where Cholewinski was arrested.
+Flight attendants moved the woman and her daughter to different seats.
+The American Airlines flight from Charlotte, North Carolina, to Salt Lake City made an unscheduled stop in Tulsa, where Cholewinski was arrested.
+Airport police charged him with public intoxication, then turned the case over to the FBI, which filed the sexual contact complaint.

+Cholewinski lives in Murray, Utah, according to federal officials, who believe he also goes by the name Cholewinski-Boyd.

+It wasn’t immediately clear if the man had a lawyer who could comment on his behalf.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.